Talent Specialist Jobs in USA with Visa Sponsorship

 What visa options are available for Talent Specialists who aren't eligible for H-1B?

 Australian citizens can apply for the E-3 visa, which has no lottery and allows two-year renewable work authorization for specialty occupation roles.
 Canadians and Mexicans may qualify under the TN visa category if the role meets the applicable classification.
-Those with extraordinary ability in HR or talent strategy could also explore the O-1, though this path is less common for this job title.
+Those with extraordinary ability in HR or talent strategy could also explore the O-1 visa, though this path is less common for this job title.

 Is a bachelor's degree required to get visa sponsorship as a Talent Specialist?

-For H-1B and E-3 sponsorship, yes.
+For H-1B visa and E-3 sponsorship, yes.
 The specialty occupation standard requires at least a bachelor's degree in a field directly related to the role.
 A degree in human resources, organizational behavior, business administration, or psychology typically satisfies this requirement.
 Significant work experience can sometimes substitute, but degree equivalency arguments add complexity to the petition and require additional documentation.

 What are the H-1B approval rates for Talent Specialist and HR roles?